PricelyticsHub/Green-Index/README.md

 <img src = "/IMAGE/128.831857 35.090245 2017 11.jpg" width = "100%">

 ## Spatial Interpolation
+Spatial interpolation step is necessary to address the challenges caused by uneven spatial distribution of green index.
 To take advantage of spatial interpolation, use the sample file named *'Data.csv'* and *Green.csv*.
 The columns required to effectively manage the green index are as follows:
 - x: Longitude in the Cartesian coordinate system